Application Deadline for Fall 2024: December 15, 2023

 We do not require the GRE.

-The Graduate College requires a $85 application fee ($95 for International Applicants), payable with a Visa, MasterCard or American Express.
+The Graduate College requires a $90 application fee, payable with a Visa, MasterCard or American Express.
 We are not able to waive this institutional fee.